The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Some Inherent Differences Between Humans and Machines

 \section{Some Inherent Differences Between Humans and Machines}

-One cannot delve into the H-or-M question without considering the essential differences between the behavior of human agents and that of machine agents --- in general and in specific contexts.
+One cannot delve into the H-or-M matter without considering the essential differences between the behavior of human agents and that of machine agents---in general and in specific contexts.
 Turing himself dedicated a section to such a discussion in his 1950 paper~\cite{turing1950}, though clearly some distinctions have changed dramatically over time; e.g., in the capability to learn and to adapt to changing conditions.
-Such differences between humans and machines are sometimes phrased as goals in achieving artificial intelligence in perception, cognition and reasoning (see, for example,~\cite[Ch.~6,7]{sifakis2022understandingTheWorld} and~\cite[Ch.~1.1]{russellNorvig2002AI} and references therein) and in achieving a sense of humanness in interaction~\cite{rapp2021humanChatbotInteraction,setlur2022chatbotDesign,cai2022anthropomorphism}
+Such differences between humans and machines are sometimes phrased as goals in achieving artificial intelligence in perception, cognition and reasoning (see, for example,~\cite[Ch.~6,7]{sifakis2022understandingTheWorld} and~\cite[Ch.~1.1]{russellNorvig2002AI} and references therein) and in achieving a sense of humanness when interacting with machine agents~\cite{rapp2021humanChatbotInteraction,setlur2022chatbotDesign,cai2022anthropomorphism}

-Some of these differences bear on the significance of the answer to interacting persons, and some can help in the design of interrogation strategies.
+Gaining insights into these inherent differences can help in studying their effects on interactions and in designing interrogation strategies.

-Without getting into psychological, biological and philosophical discussion, we list below some such tentative differences, as they may be identified by typical people in the context of everyday interactions.
-Our intention is to draw attention to the existence of these behavioral differences between humans and machines in interaction, and to invite discussion of their consequences.
+Without attempting to get into a deep psychological, biological and philosophical discussion, we list below some such tentative differences, as they may be identified by typical people in the context of everyday interactions.
+Our intention is to draw attention to the existence of behavioral differences between humans and machines in interaction, and to invite discussion of their consequences.

 \begin{itemize}